Kaltharos/RPGMods/README.md

 - There's no known issue yet.
 Heat level does get reset if you reload the plugin/restart server, this is an intended behaviour.

 ### PvP System
-- Punishment debuff lower the player gear level, which will be override by the experience system if the exp system is active.
+- Punishment debuff lower the player gear level, which will be overriden by the experience system if the exp system is active.

 </details>

 <details>
 <summary>Planned Features</summary>

 - Chat permission roles.
+(On hold)
 - Kits Option: Limited Uses.
+(On hold)
 - More optimization!
 It never hurts to optimize!
 - Add ban command with duration.
+(On hold)
 - Explore team/alliance in VRising.
+(On hold)
 - Hook into whatever system possible to add a tag to player names.
+(On hold)
+- More dynamic events
+- Bloodline
+- Dynamic mob stats adjustment

 </details>